sagesolar/Corpus-of-Taylor-Swift/README.md

 In the third example both instances of the word `face` have no 'next' words, as their respective following words `Look` and `Gorgeous` are preceeded by parenthesis or punctioation marks.
 Notice that the commas in the first two examples do not exclude following words.

-Lastly, in the fourth example, the first two instances of the word `trouble` have no 'next' word as they are repititions of eachother (see `Reps` section below).
+Lastly, in the fourth example, the first two instances of the word `trouble` have no 'next' word as they are repititions of eachother (see [Reps](https://github.com/sagesolar/Corpus-of-Taylor-Swift#reps-repeats) column).
 The third instance of the word `trouble` has no 'next' word as the word `Oh` is enclosed in parenthesis.

 ### Length